5 Best API Documentation Tools for Developers (2026)

 When You Are Ready

 Most teams should start with Docusaurus or Mintlify's free tier and see how far they get.
 Docusaurus gives you everything, but you'll feel it in maintenance hours.
 Someone on your team will end up babysitting the build pipeline.
-Mintlify looks better out of the box than anything else on this list, and the free tier is now genuinely useful.
-The $300 jump to Pro is where it stings, but if you never need that then their Hobby tier is great.
+Mintlify looks better out of the box than anything else on this list, and the free Starter tier is useful now.
+The sting moved from the old $300 tier to the AI credits — fine if your docs are quiet, a real line item once traffic picks up and people lean on the assistant.

 GitBook is the right call when your docs team includes non-developers who refuse to touch a text editor.
 And Postman docs are a checkbox feature, not a documentation strategy — use them if you're already there, but don't build your software documentation around them.